Skip to main content

 Child and dependent care credit

 If you paid expenses for the care of a qualified child or individual, be sure to keep good records of your expenses, such as receipts and statements.
-Examples include copies of checks or money orders used to pay expenses and itemized statements issued by a licensed child care provider.
+Examples include copies of checks or money orders used to pay expenses and itemized statements issued by a licensed childcare provider.
 You may be eligible for the New York State child and dependent care credit.
-For more information, see Form IT-216, Claim for Child and Dependent Care Credit.
+For more information, see Child and dependent care credit (New York State).

 Veterans’ property tax exemptions